Ysoroko/Challenges/README.md

 # HackerRank

-A list of interesting challenges and topics I did on HackerRank website I would like to remember
+A list of interesting challenges and topics I did on HackerRank website

 Learning in progress